This tutorial demonstrates how to save a file as read-only in Excel and Google Sheets.

 - In the Protect sheets & ranges window, click Change permissions.

-- Select Show a warning when editing this range, and click Done.
+- Choose Show a warning when editing this range, and then click Done.

 - Now if you try to change any cell in the sheet, you get the warning shown in the picture below.
-Click OK in order to allow the changes, or Cancel if the edits are unnecessary.
+Click OK in order to allow the changes; Click Cancel if the edits are unnecessary.

 Another option is to specify users (by email address) who can edit the file.

-- In the Range editing permissions window (see Step 2 in the previous section), select Restrict who can edit this range.
+- In the Range editing permissions window (see Step 2 in the previous section), choose Restrict who can edit this range.

-- In the Add editors box, enter names or email addresses of users.
+- In the Add editors box, type in the names or email addresses of users.

 - Then click Done.

-As a result, all users specified in Step 4 have access to edit the Google Sheets file.
+As a result, only those users specified in Step 4 have access to edit the Google Sheets file.